-Good to Know: Pacific Beach is busy here and tends to skew a bit younger but guests report that noise is low in rooms that are away from the street.
-They also say that the partial ocean view is still fantastic.
+Good to Know: The beach is busy here and tends to skew a bit younger but guests report that noise is low in rooms that are away from the street.

-My daughter and I enjoyed a staycation here with another family (read our Hilton San Diego Resort review).
 It’s a great option for families who intend to explore Mission Beach and other parts of San Diego as the resort is next to the freeway.
-It also could be a good choice for those looking to redeem Hilton HHonors points.
-The Mission Bay boardwalk is right in front of the hotel as is a nice sandy beach.
-Some rooms have outdoor fire pits for cozy nights and s’mores.
+The Mission Bay boardwalk is right in front of the hotel as is a nice sandy bay beach.
+Some rooms have outdoor fire pits for cozy nights and s’mores (I’d recommend these).

 - The Sandbox rents bikes (surreys, beach cruisers, kids bikes and trailers) to ride on the boardwalk and sand toys for use on the beach

 - Action Sports Rental at the resort marina rents aqua cycles, Segways, stand-up paddleboards, pontoons and more